VSKP MENU

 Identity

 Shopify Pay is perhaps the most impressive modern data co-op.
-Shopify Pay dramatically speeds the check-out process with its verified identity network.
-The more merchants that join the network, the more consumer identities are added in, and the more likely an expedited checkout process can be offered.
-Login and payment information are critical conversion points, particularly in a mobile experience, so having an identity offering is a win/win for merchants and consumers.
-At scale, an identity co-op means that part of the “you should build on Shopify” pitch includes them delivering a customer segment with significantly higher conversion rates.
+Shopify Pay dramatically speeds up the check-out process with its verified identity network.
+The more merchants that join the network, the more consumer identities are added in, and the more likely it is that an expedited checkout process can be offered.
+Login and payments information are a critical conversion point, particularly in a mobile experience, so an identity offering is a win/win for merchants and consumers.
+At scale, an identity co-op means that the “you should build on Shopify” pitch includes delivering a unique customer cohort with significantly higher conversion rates.

 Custom Audiences/ Lookalikes